Hyperion-BT/helios-book/src/api/reference/tx.md

 ### `addCollateral`

-Add a [`TxInput`](./txinput.md) instance that will serve as collateral.
+Add a [`UTxO`](./utxo.md) instance as collateral to the transaction being built.
 Usually adding only one collateral input is enough.
 The number of collateral inputs must be greater than 0 if script witnesses are used in the transaction, and must be less than the limit defined in the [`NetworkParams`](./networkparams.md).

 Mutates the transaction.
 Only available when building the transaction.
 Returns the transaction instance so build methods can be chained.